What is Hay Fever?

 Hay fever is caused by an allergic response to airborne substances, such as pollen and dust, whereas a cold is caused by a virus.

-During the spring, tree pollens are prominent.
+During the spring, tree pollen is prominent.
 Grass pollens are present during the spring and early summer.
 Weed pollen is common during the autumn season.
 Fungi and mold spores are present in warm and moist climates.

 What are the Symptoms of Hay Fever?

-Hay fever symptoms may differ throughout the year, depending on what substance you are allergic to.
+The symptoms may differ throughout the year, depending on what substance you are allergic to.
+Common symptoms include:

-Severe symptoms of hay fever are sweats, headaches, loss of smell and taste, facial pain caused by blocked sinuses, and itchiness that spreads from the throat to the nose and ears.
+Severe symptoms are sweats, headaches, loss of smell and taste, facial pain caused by blocked sinuses, and itchiness that spreads from the throat to the nose and ears.

 Hay Fever Treatment

-There are a variety of hay fever medications.
+There are a variety of medications.
 Some people have found that a combination of several medications achieves the best results:

-- Oral corticosteroids are prescribed for severe hay fever symptoms and should not be used as long-term treatment.
+Oral corticosteroids are prescribed for severe hay fever symptoms and should not be used as a long-term treatment.